elliotnunn/tbxi/README.md

 The `tbxi dump` format is likely to change.
 If you keep a collection of dumped ROM images to peruse, re-dump them regularly.

-No specific guidance is provided on ROM patches that are known to work, e.g. to boot Mac OS 9 on the PowerPC Mac mini.

 ## Contributing